leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 }
 ```

-Now, here is a way to make the access to often-used variables of an object, such as the matrix, a little bit more accessible.
+Now, here is a way to make the access to often-used variables of an object, such as the matrix, more accessible.

 You can implement `get`/`set` functions, which expose the member variable as a *property*.
 It looks like this: